 North Carolina law also provides exemptions for certain charitable uses and reduced valuation for land used for certain agricultural, forestry and horticultural purposes.
 Some counties are refusing to continue these exemptions or reduced valuations.
 The same appeal rights are available for residential property, but residential appraisals are not in error as frequently as income-producing property valuations.

 If you think your property has been overvalued or has been improperly refused an exemption, take full advantage of the appeal procedures which are available to you.
 If you wish to seek assistance from an attorney, we would be happy to talk with you.
-Ed Gaskins, our managing partner, has represented property owners in numerous counties across North Carolina in appealing overstated valuations and denied exemptions.
+Ed Gaskins and James Hash have represented property owners in numerous counties across North Carolina in appealing overstated valuations and denied exemptions.
+The Firm also assists clients in Commercial Real Estate Transactions throughout North Carolina.